Code-Institute-Submissions/rovan89-cherished-republic_JanResub/README.md

 5. As a User I can mark my comment as a "Solution" so that so that others can easily see this is a solution to the issue
 6. As a User I can view comments of others so that I can read the conversation
 7. As a User I can click on a post so that I can view the full text
-8. As a User I can register an account so that I can comment and like
+8. As a User I can register an account so that I can comment and like posts
-9.
+9. As a User I can create a community project so that other users can join and help solve the given issue
+10. As a Creator of a project I can create tasks in the project so that other users can assign themselves to a task

 ### Business Owner Stories
 1. As a Site Admin I can create, read, update and delete posts so that I can manage my page content
-2.
+2. As a Site Admin I can approve projects so that the community is safe from spam and unwanted posts

 ## Features
 ### feature1